nazmul-nhb/nhb-toolbox-docs/docs/classes/Chronos/conversion.md

 ## timeZone()

+Creates a new instance of `Chronos` for the specified time zone identifier, abbreviated time zone name or UTC offset.

 :::danger[Note]
 This method is provided by `timeZonePlugin`.
 You must register it using `Chronos.use(timeZonePlugin)` before calling `.timeZone()`.
 Once registered, all `Chronos` instances will have access to the `.timeZone()` method.
 :::